ge8/docaas-devlab/prep/README.md

 1. Deploy prep-template.yaml into all AWS accounts in the ap-northeast-1 region.

 ## On Gerardo's account
 2. Gerardo to delegate ${AWS::AccountId}.docaas.net to this account's name servers.
-Then wait 30 min for ACM to be validated.

 ## On Cloud9
 3. Clone the repo, create ACM in us-east-1, validate it, bootstrap template.
 Then Deploy DoCaas app in the ap-northeast-1 region.